 HALT 2312.
 Turfgrass Maintenance.
-(3-2-3).
+(3-3-1).

 Instruction in common turfgrass cultural practices.
 Topics include calculation and application of materials and the operation and maintenance of equipment.
-The student will explain turfgrass response to various cultural activities; describe various cultural practices; and perform various turfgrass establishment procedures.

 HALT 2314.
 Plant Propagation.
-(3-2-4).
+(3-3-1).

 A study of the sexual and asexual propagation of plants used in horticulture.
 Topics include propagation by seeds, cuttings, grafting, budding, layering, division, separation, and tissue culture as well as environmental factors of propagation.